-Sr. Particulars As at As at No. Particulars March 31, 2020 March 31, 2019 1 Sales Tax demands disputed by the Company relating to disallowances.
-301.59 301.59 2 Income Tax demands disputed by the Company - 0.24 3 Claims against the Company not acknowledged as debts 65.78 65.78 Note : Future cash outflows in respect of above matters is determinable only y on receipt of judgement / decesions pending at various authorities.
-However, the Company is hopeful of succeeding and a s such does not expect an y significantliability to crystalise.
-4 Estimated amount of contracts remaining to be executed on 0.23 - Capital Account and not provided for (Net of Capital Advances) (1000)
+Sr. Particulars As at As at No. Particulars March 31, 2021 March 31, 2020 1 Sales Tax demands disputed by the Company relating to disallowances.
+292.81 301.59 2 Claims against the Company not acknowledged as debts 65.78 65.78 Note : Future cash outflows in respect of above matters is determinable only on receipt of judgement/ decisions pending at various authorities.
+However, the Company is hopeful of succeeding and as such does not expect any significant liability to crystalise.
+3 Estimated amount of contracts remaining to be executed on Capital Account and not provided for (Net of Capital Advances) - 0.23 a) Names of related parties and description of relationship where control exists b) Name of related parties with whom transactions taken placed